Immersion Heater Cost

 How long does it take an immersion heater to heat a tank of water?

-An average time is usually around 1-2 hours to reach your specified temperature, but this can increase or decrease depending on your specific situation.
+The average time is usually around 1 to 2 hours to reach your specified temperature, but this can increase or decrease depending on your specific situation.

 What is the ideal temperature for an immersion heater?

-The ideal temperature for an immersion heater is recommended to be set at 50°C. The temp is controlled by the hot water cylinder thermostat and heats it before it comes out of your household taps.
+The ideal temperature for an immersion heater is recommended to be set at 60°C.

 Can my thermostat be replaced without draining the complete cylinder?